 Monitoring well AD-28 is located near the southwest corner of the WBAP, as shown in Figure 1.
-Previous ASDs for cobalt at the WBAP provided evidence that cobalt is present in the aquifer media at the site and that the observed cobalt concentrations were due to natural variation (Geosyntec, 2019a; Geosyntec, 2019b; Geosyntec, 2020b; Geosyntec, 2020c; Geosyntec, 2021b).
+Previous ASDs for cobalt at the WBAP provided evidence that cobalt is present in the aquifer media at the site and that the observed cobalt concentrations in groundwater were due to natural variation (Geosyntec, 2019a; Geosyntec, 2019b; Geosyntec, 2020b; Geosyntec, 2020c; Geosyntec, 2021b; Geosyntec, 2022b).
 The previous ASDs discussed how the WBAP did not appear to be a source for cobalt in downgradient groundwater, based on observed concentrations of cobalt both in the ash material and in leachate from Synthetic Precipitation Leaching Procedure (SPLP) analysis (SW-864 Test Method 1312, [USEPA, 1994]) of the ash material.
 Cobalt was not detected in the SPLP leachate above the reporting limit of 0.01 mg/L, which is lower than the average concentration at AD-28 (Table 1).

-Surface water samples were previously collected from the East Bottom Ash Pond (EBAP) and WBAP to characterize the total cobalt concentrations.
-The EBAP and WBAP receive the same process water, with the use of each pond dependent on available freeboard and cleaning schedule; thus, there is a basis for the equivalency between these two surface water samples.
-Cobalt was detected at a concentration of 0.000501 mg/L in a sample collected from the WBAP on November 4, 2020.
-Cobalt was detected in a surface water sample collected on June 2, 2020 from the EBAP at an estimated concentration of 0.00008 mg/L (Table 1).
-These concentrations are lower than all reported cobalt concentrations for in-network wells from the most recent sampling event, and over an order of magnitude lower than the average concentration observed at AD-28 (Figure 2; Table 1).
+Cobalt was detected at a concentration of 0.000501 mg/L in a surface water sample previously collected from the WBAP on November 4, 2020 to characterize total cobalt concentrations.
+The WBAP ceased receipt of waste on March 30, 2022 and initiated activities to close the pond via removal of CCR materials (AEP, 2022b).
+Cobalt was detected in a surface water sample collected on June 24, 2022 from the EBAP at a concentration of 0.00128 mg/L (Table 1).
+The EBAP and WBAP historically received the same process water, with the use of each pond dependent on available freeboard and cleaning schedule; thus, there is a basis for the equivalency between these two surface water samples.
+These concentrations are lower than the reported cobalt concentrations for in-network wells from the most recent sampling event, except for AD-18 (0.00079 mg/L) (Figure 2).
+However, both pond surface water samples were over an order of magnitude lower than the average concentration observed at AD-28 (Table 1).
 Thus, the WBAP is not the likely source of cobalt at AD-28.

-As noted in the previous ASDs, soil samples collected across the site, including from locations near the WBAP, identified cobalt in the aquifer solids at varying concentrations.
+As noted in the previous ASDs, soil samples collected across the site, including from locations near the WBAP, identified cobalt in the aquifer solids at concentrations ranging from non-detect to 23.5 milligrams per kilogram (mg/kg) with the highest value reported at AD-41, which is upgradient of the WBAP and EBAP (Figure 3).
 SB-28 was advanced in the vicinity of AD-28 in April 2020 to re-log the geology at AD-28 and collect samples for laboratory analysis of total metals and mineralogy.
-The SB-28 field boring log, which was generated by Auckland Consulting LLC, is provided as Attachment A. Cobalt was identified at SB-28 at concentrations of 4.53 milligrams per kilogram (mg/kg) at 15.5-16 feet below ground surface (bgs) and 8.70 mg/kg at 40-41 feet bgs (Table 2).
+The SB-28 field boring log, which was generated by Auckland Consulting LLC, is provided as Attachment A. Cobalt was identified at SB-28 at concentrations of 4.53 mg/kg at 15.5-16 feet below ground surface (bgs) and 8.70 mg/kg at 40-41 feet bgs (Table 2).
 The 15.5-16 feet bgs interval at SB-28 correlates to the depth of the monitoring well screen of AD-28 (15-35 feet bgs), indicating that cobalt is present in aquifer solids within the AD-28 screened interval.
-Cobalt was also identified in the aquifer solids at varying concentrations at other locations throughout the site, with the highest value of 23.5 mg/kg reported at AD-41, which is upgradient of the WBAP (Figure 3).